-On March 27th, John Neary, longtime Collegium board member and mentor, was awarded the 2017 Visionary Award.
-Collegium Director, Tom Landy presented him with the citation below at a ceremony followed by a celebration with members of the St. Norbert's College campus.
+On February 8th, Una Cadegan, longtime Collegium committee member and mentor, was awarded the 2018 Visionary Award.
+Collegium Director, Tom Landy presented her with the citation below at a ceremony followed by a celebration with members of the University of Dayton campus.

 Thomas M. Landy, Ph.D., director and founder of Collegium, received the Association of Catholic Colleges and Universities (ACCU) Presidents’ Distinguished Service Award for personal service of exceptional quality to Catholic higher education.
 The award was given at the opening of the ACCU's Annual Conference, January 28, 2017 in Washington, D.C.

 “How can I foster the mission of Catholic higher education within my own work and within my institution?”
 This is the question I brought home from my first experience with Collegium more than a decade ago.
 Although I went on to serve as a mentor and board member for Collegium for a number of years, this question continued to haunt me.
 After every Collegium experience, I felt uplifted and I renewed my commitment to more meaningfully integrate a Catholic perspective in my own work and to more openly push the conversation of mission integration at my home institution, the College of St. Benedict and St. John’s University.

 Group photos from the 2016 Colloquy at the University of Portland are now available for viewing and download on our Flickr page.
 We invite our faculty fellows and mentors to visit the site and take a look back at the colleagues they met and memories they made.